chakradharsrinivas16/SQL-Assignment/README.md

 - Returns the department name along with the count of male and female employees in each department, with a default value of "Not Assigned" for departments that have no assigned employees.
 - The results are ordered by the "Department" column in ascending order.
 #### Functions and Statements used -
   1. IFNULL - The "IFNULL" function is used to handle cases where the "Department" column has a NULL value.
-The "UPPER" function is used to convert the values in the "Gender" column to upper case to ensure that the case-insensitive comparison between the values and the hardcoded strings "MALE" and "FEMALE" works correctly.
+  2. UPPER - The "UPPER" function is used to convert the values in the "Gender" column to upper case to ensure that the case-insensitive comparison between the values and the hardcoded strings "MALE" and "FEMALE" works correctly.
-  2. CASE WHEN - The "CASE WHEN" statement is used to conditionally count the number of occurrences of "Male" and "Female" in the "Gender" column.
+  3. CASE WHEN - The "CASE WHEN" statement is used to conditionally count the number of occurrences of "Male" and "Female" in the "Gender" column.
-  3. DELIMITER - The "DELIMITER" statement is used to change the default SQL statement delimiter, which is a semicolon, to the "&&" symbol.
+  4. DELIMITER - The "DELIMITER" statement is used to change the default SQL statement delimiter, which is a semicolon, to the "&&" symbol.
 This is necessary because the procedure body contains semicolons, which would otherwise cause issues with execution.
  ```
  DELIMITER &&
 CREATE PROCEDURE get_num_of_male_and_female ()